Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/motivation.md

 levels (e.g. I inherit your codebase and it's the second month of debugging in production trying to track down a spurious, mission-critical bug which is actively costing customers money because you designed a communication protocol without knowing how to design a communication protocol).

-And the thing about motivation is that once lost, it doesn't tend to come back.
-Not even when the original problem goes away.
+And the thing about motivation is that once lost, it tends to take a really long time to come back.
+Even after the original problem has gone away and things have returned to normal.

-It's also quite humbling in a way.
+This trend of the vast majority of things being crap can also be quite humbling in a way.

 When I look at the list of repositories I've created on [GitHub][gh-repos] or [GitLab][gl-repos] I see a large number of half-baked ideas and failed projects.
 Although I've learned a lot from each of them and enjoyed the creation process, I'm sure quite a lot of it *is* crap.

-I'd like to think it's not as much as 90% (maybe only 50%?) but that can probably be attributed to the [Dunning–Kruger effect][dk] 😜
+It also really makes you respect the people who build good quality things.

+For example, the [serde](https://crates.io/crates/serde) serialization framework is easily one of the most expressive and user-friendly serialization mechanisms I've used so far.

+Another project I'm a big fan of is [uom](https://crates.io/crates/uom/), a crate for working with systems of units in a type-safe manner.
+When you're modelling mechanical devices it's amazing how useful it is to have the compiler yell at you when you accidentally try to add a speed to an acceleration.

+For me, seeing high quality projects like `serde` and `uom` is an inspiration to also go out and make nice things.

 ## Conclusions